 Knowing what to praise your students for and when to give that praise is just as important as the praise itself.
 The following guidelines can help you deliver praise in the right way and at the right time.

-Be specific.
-Descriptive and precise praise takes the guesswork out of what you’re praising.
+s the guesswork out of what you’re praising.
 Students should be able to identify exactly what they did well and know the positive behavior you want them to repeat.
-“Great job—you were quiet in the hallway as we passed other classrooms!” is better than “You did a good job on the way to lunch.”
+“Great job — you were quiet in the hallway as we passed other classrooms!” is better than “You did a good job on the way to lunch.”

 For example, if your expectation is for students to finish their morning routine in 15 minutes, you can say, “Wow, you unpacked your backpack in the first 15 minutes of the day.
 Well done!”